 Six Minutes to Midnight – Can Intellectual Property Save the World?

-Australian National University (ANU) - Research School of Social Sciences (RSSS); Queen Mary University of London, School of Law; Australian National University (ANU) - Regulatory Institutions Network (RegNet)
+Australian National University (ANU) - Research School of Social Sciences (RSSS); Queen Mary University of London, School of Law; School of Regulation & Global Governance (RegNet)

 December 11, 2010